ZJHSteven/owlbear-rodeo-portals/README.md

 - feat: select default asset for new portals
 - feat: mishaps
 - feat: visual feedback instead of console.log
+- fix: use bounding boxes for collision instead of point
+- performance: move token on collisions can lead to too many API calls
+- refactor: infinite teleport loop

 ### Update dependencies